softwarepatterns-com/spaceship-control/readme.md

 ## Why?

-Zanzibar’s core promise of global horizontal scalability with strong consistency.
-It's basically a dynamic programming model where each problem is broken up into smaller problems and cached at each step along the way.
+Zanzibar’s core promise is global horizontal scalability with strong consistency.
+It's basically dynamic programming where each problem is broken up into smaller problems and cached at each step along the way.
 Over time, each subset of problems is spread evenly across a distributed cache.

 ### Caveats